pcsrankandfile/pcsrankandfile.github.io/_posts/2019-01-23-Why-Are-You-Standing-:-Emma.md

 ---
 layout: post
 title: "Why are you standing - Emma Hughes?"
+auther: "Emma Hughes"
+date: 2019-01-23
-image: "emma.jpg" #Place images in 'assets/documents'
+image: "/emma.jpg" #Place images in 'assets/documents'
 extract: "I decided I can either sit at my desk and moan about how things are ran 🤷‍♀️ or I can get involved and try to make a difference no matter how small ❤️"
 ---
 Throwback to my very first picket line‬ 😂